krishnabhargav/krishnabhargav.github.com/_posts/2014-06-02-Scala-once-again.md

 #### Traits are "interfaces on crack"

 Traits in scala are what most people in the community say "what interfaces should have been".
 Traits, like abstract classes, allows you to define default implementation for methods.
+But traits allows you to "mixin".

+In the example below ([borrowed](http://docs.scala-lang.org/tutorials/tour/mixin-class-composition.html)), shows an example which uses - abstract type usage, traits, mixin class composition with traits.

 {% highlight scala linenos %}